Bluetooth mesh

 • LPN: Low power node uses the advertising bearer and its receiver is mostly turned off.
 It wakes up at a certain interval and polls for messages from its Friend node.
 It can wake up at any time to send a message to the network.

-• GATT connectivity represents a node that connects to a Proxy node over a GATT connection using either Long Range, 1 Mbps, or 2 Mbps.
+• GATT connectivity represents a node that connects to a Proxy node over a GATT connection.

 chart, bubble chart